AGBA Group Holding Limited (NA - GuruFocus.com

-- New AGBA investor presentation highlights its potential to drive growth through innovation, including via AI and proprietary technology

-HONG KONG, May 09, 2023 (GLOBE NEWSWIRE) -- NASDAQ-listed, AGBA Group Holding Limited (“AGBA”), the leading one-stop financial supermarket in Hong Kong, released its WealthTech and HealthTech Innovations presentation to its investors.
-Providing an in-depth overview of the company's proprietary technologies, the presentation showcase AGBA's commitment to innovation and customer excellence.
+HONG KONG, May 15, 2023 (GLOBE NEWSWIRE) -- NASDAQ-listed, AGBA Group Holding Limited (“AGBA”), the leading one-stop financial supermarket in Hong Kong, today published its financial results for the first quarter of 2023.
+The Group reported revenue of USD$11.1m, which is 5 times higher compared to Q1 2022.

-As a market leader in the Greater Bay Area, AGBA strives to provide its 400,000+ customers with state-of-the-art technologies and exceptional customer care.
-The presentation showcases AGBA’s unique approach, proprietary technologies and leadership position in the Hong Kong Fintech industry through our brands such as OnePlatform, AGBA Money, and AGBA Health.
-AGBA is fast expanding into new markets, as demonstrated by its recent announced agreement to acquire Sony Life Financial Advisors in Singapore.

-AGBA is dedicated to providing its customers with the best service possible and recognizes the value that artificial intelligence (“AI”) can add in the execution and delivery of its financial and healthcare services.
-To drive innovation and ensure that its customers receive the highest level of service, AGBA has rolled out a dedicated and specific in-house AI Curriculum for all of its 2,600+ employees.
+During March 2023, the Group recorded the highest level of new business applications in the past three years.
+AGBA expects strong growth to continue throughout the remaining quarters of the year.
+The Group’s optimistic outlook is driven by Hong Kong's economic rebound, marked by the reopening of borders, the return of mainland visitors, and strong domestic demand.

+Throughout the first quarter, AGBA continued its tech deployment with ongoing enhancements to its client and advisor tools, further improving our customer journeys.
+In its Platform Business, the Group onboarded 10 new insurance partners and released more than 170 new insurance and investment products – offering over 2,000 financial products in total.
+In its Distribution Business, the Group signed up three new distribution partners using AGBA’s platform business, OnePlatform, as well as one of the large local banks.
+It also kickstarted a new incubation distribution channel, partnering with smaller adviser teams.

 # # #